- About Us

 Manila/Batangas/Tabangas – Be vigilant.
 A number of past and recent incidents/robberies have been recorded.

 Singapore Straits: General Warning issued in December 2019 indicating sudden rise in attacks in Singapore Straits especially during the night.
 Within several weeks, ten incidents were recorded and many more may be unreported.
+This Warning is still valid as incidents are still occurring.
 It appears one or more groups are targeting passing ships including tugs/barges.
-Authorities notified.
+Authorities were notified and are aware of the situation.
 Vessels are advised to remain vigilant and to continue maintaining adequate anti-piracy / robbery watches and measures.
 Pirates / robbers attack ships while underway or while at anchor especially during the night.
 Pirates/robbers will abort the attempted attack once spotted and alarm sounded and Authorities notified.
 Therefore a strict watch is necessary.

 South China Sea: Although incidents have stopped in the vicinity off Tioman / off Pulau Aur / off Anambas / Natuna / Mangkai islands / Subi Besar / Merundung areas, vessels are advised to continue to remain vigilant especially during the night.
 In the past, several hijackings of small product tankers occurred off the coast of Malaysia, Indonesia, Singapore and in the South China Sea area.
 This trend started in April 2014, but the hijackings stopped abruptly in late 2015.
 The IMB is monitoring the situation.
 It has been reported that some criminals have been arrested by local Authorities both in Malaysia and in Indonesia.